CybercentreCanada/assemblyline4_docs/docs/integration/rest.md

 For easy integration, it is recommended that you generate an API KEY for the user who will perform RESTful queries.
 Otherwise, you will have to build yourself a library which will handle session cookies and XSRF tokens and you probably want something simpler.

-### Generating an API KEY

-1. Login to Assemblyline's user interface with the user that will perform API requests
-2. Click on your avatar in the top-right corner of the Assemblyline UI and select "Manage Account"
-3. Scroll down to the bottom to the "Security" section and select "Manage API Keys"
-4. Add the API Key name, select access privileges then click the "Add" button.
-5. The API KEY will only be displayed once and can't be recovered.
-Copy it somewhere safe so that you can use it later.
-6. Click the "Done" button.

 ### Using the API KEY

 To use your newly you can simply add the `X-USER` and `X-APIKEY` headers to your request and the system will identify you with that key at each requests instead of relying on a session cookie.